ShaunCurtis/Blazr.VSA/Documents/Weather/Functional-Programming.md

 }
 ```

-Modern C# provides a short form of `if` we cn use :
+Modern C# provides a short form of `if` we can use, so the verbose conditional statement cn become :

 ```csharp
 var input = Console.ReadLine();